dual-wield-ray/PyDrumScore/README.md

 python pydrumscore basic_beat
 ```

-The song module will be imported, and the contents of the ```metadata``` and ```measure``` objects will be converted to an uncompressed MuseScore file under the title *BasicBeat.mscx*.
+The song module will be imported, and the contents of the ```metadata``` and ```measures``` objects will be converted to an uncompressed MuseScore file under the title *BasicBeat.mscx*.
 That's it!
 You can now open this file in MuseScore, from which you can review the results and export to a PDF file.

 ## Installation